KangasKaarlo/Commandprompt-Lotto/README.md

-    static int howManyNumbers = 7; #how many numbers are needed to get the jackpot and how many numbers the player chooses static int minNumber = 1; #what's the smallest number in the game static int maxNumber = 40; #whats the largest number in the game static int averageHumanLifetime = 85; #what is the length of time you need to win the jackpot in, for the program to end
+    static int howManyNumbers = 7; #how many numbers are needed to get the jackpot and how many numbers the player chooses static int minNumber = 1; #what's the smallest number in the game static int maxNumber = 40; #whats the largest number in the game static int averageHumanLifetime = 85; #what is the length of time in years you need to win the jackpot in, for the program to end
 ```
 These can be changed as you see fit.